bepuca/azureml-scaffolding/README.md

 - All source code is located inside the folder defined as `CODE_PATH` in `config.env`.
 Default is `./src`.
 - Common functionality across experiments is all centralized in `common` folder inside the code folder.
 - Each experiment is located inside a folder named after the experiment inside the code folder.
 - Inside each experiment, there are the following files: `az-ml-job.yaml`, `main.py` and `local.py`.
+Note that `local.py` is gitignored, so every developer might need to create their own.
 - Inside each experiment folder there is a `docker` folder representing the docker context of the environment for that experiment.
 - Inside each `docker` folder there is a `Dockerfile` defining the environment of the experiment.